RosettaCommons/documentation/scripting_documentation/RosettaScripts/Filters/filter_pages/LongestContinuousPolarSegmentFilter.md

 ##LongestContinuousPolarSegment

 This filter counts the number of residues in the longest continuous stretch of polar amino acids in a structure.
 Polar amino acids include Arg, Asn, Asp, Gln, Glu, His, Lys, Ser, and Thr (residues with the POLAR property in their params files).
+Gly may also, optionally, be considered polar, despite lacking the POLAR property in its params file.
 By default, the filter rejects any structure with polar stretches longer than a threshold value (set to 5 residues unless the user overrides this).

 ## Options and Usage